skumaran141989/PhoneNumberWordConvertor/README.md

       $ java "bin/src/main/Entry/Executor" -m "PhonePad" -i "<path-to-inputfile>/input.txt" -d "<path-to-dictionary-file>/dictionary.txt"

  CLI Options:
    "-m" - used for providing NumberToletter converter strategy.
 It is a mandatory parameter.
-If invalid converter mentioned then we would use PhonePad
+If invalid converter is mentioned then we would use PhonePad
    "-i" - used for providing input file(test file) containing the phone numbers.
    "-d" - used for providing dictionary files(test file) containing bag of words.